 Individual Course(s) & University Withdrawals

-Students may drop one, some or all of their classes during the drop/add period.
-Courses dropped in this manner do not appear on a student’s transcript, are not considered as hours attempted for financial aid purposes, and no grade is assigned for such courses.
+Students may drop one, some, or all of their classes during the drop/add period.
+Courses dropped in this manner do not appear on a student’s transcript and are not considered as hours attempted for financial aid purposes.
+No grade is assigned for such courses.
 However, a student who wishes to withdraw from a course after the last day of the drop period for a term must withdraw through Athena.

 No student shall be withdrawn from a course for lack of a prerequisite after the end of one calendar week from the beginning of the term.

 No refund is available for a reduction in hours due to individual course withdrawals that occur after the drop/add period.

 Students should be aware that a reduction in their hours might result in the loss of full-time student status and thus affect their financial aid, scholarships, athletic and ticket eligibility, University housing accommodations, use of University resources and access to University facilities, immigration status for international students, Veterans Educational Benefits.
 Students should contact the appropriate office and their academic advisor with questions about the impact of their withdrawal from a course before initiating a withdrawal.
 Students who are returning from academic dismissal are advised to consult with their academic advisor prior to withdrawal because violation of the minimum enrollment requirements can lead to a second dismissal from the University.
 Veterans and dependents of veterans who receive educational benefits must notify the Veterans Education Benefits Area in the Office of the Registrar of any course load reductions.